jvasilakes/SLEncodings/subjective_encodings/README.md

 By using `develop`, the package will be automatically updated when changes are pulled from github.

-# Uninstallation
+## Uninstallation

 ```
 python setup.py develop --uninstall
 ```

-# Usage
+## Usage

-`sle` provides two prediction layers that can plug in directly to any classification model, in place of the usual output layer.
-These are `sle.BetaLayer` for binary prediction tasks and `sle.DirichletLayer` for multi-label prediction tasks.
+`sle` provides a ready-to-use prediction layer at `sle.layers.SLELayer` that can plug in directly to any classification model, in place of the usual output layer.

 ```python
 import torch